• hunker •

 hêng-kêr • Hear it!

 Meaning: 1.
 To squat, to sit on your haunches, to crouch.
 2. To dig in your heels, to hold on stubbornly, usually with down, as to hunker down.

-Notes: We all heard this word a lot during hurricane Ike's visit to Texas last week, as some people chose not to evacuate but to hunker down and stay.
-Of course, they probably didn't sit on their hunkers (haunches) but some of them were probably hunkerish, which is to say, conservative and old-fashioned.
+Notes: We all heard this word a lot during hurricanes, when some people choose not to evacuate, but to hunker down and stay.
+Of course, they probably didn't sit on their hunkers (haunches), but some of them were probably hunkerish, which is to say, conservative and old-fashioned.

 Word History: It seems to contain hunk, but how could that word be related?
 It doesn't seem to be.
 Rather, hunker appears to be a cousin of German hocken "crouch, squat", which would relate it to haunch.
-This word came from Old French hanche, which was borrowed from Frankish *hanka, the origin of Old High German einka "leg".
-Einka comes from the same source as Latin ancus "servant" (someone who crouches) and, possibly, even Greek ankon "elbow", which might be related by the sense of bending.
-(Let's now thank Ron LeClair for suggesting we hunker down and explore this word heard so much during the reporting of Hurricane Ike.)
+This word came from Old French hanche, which was borrowed from Frankish hanka, the origin of Old High German einka "leg".
+Einka comes from the same source as Latin Ancus, a common name for a servant (someone who crouches) and, possibly, even Greek ankon "elbow", which might be related by the sense of bending.
+(Let's now thank Ron LeClair for suggesting we hunker down and explore today's fascinating Good Word.)